-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, when the crypt goes creak, and the tombstones quake, spooks come out for a swinging wake.
 Happy haunts materialise, and begin to... play video poker?

 So, here's an interesting little curiosity for you.
-Since pretty much the dawn of the PC, there's been a game called Last Half Of Darkness - an early horror adventure that, much like Last of the Summer Wine, has an interesting concept of 'Last'.
-The first one came out in 1989, and while there haven't been that many sequels, they kept coming until 2011 - Last Half of Darkness II and II, Last Half of Darkness: Shadows of the Servants, Last Half Of Darkness: Tomb of Zojir and Last Half Of Darkness: Seriously, Someone Turn The Lights On.
-In the middle of all that darkness though, another lesser known game was released - a freebie at the time.
-But can ghosts and ghouls gamble with the best of them?
+Since pretty much the dawn of the PC, there's been a game called Last Half of Darkness—an early horror adventure that, much like Last of the Summer Wine, has an interesting definition of "Last".
+The first one came out in 1989, and while there haven't been that many sequels, they kept coming until 2011—Last Half of Darkness 2 and 3, Last Half of Darkness: Shadows of the Servants, Last Half Of Darkness: Tomb of Zojir, and Last Half Of Darkness: Seriously, Someone Turn The Lights On.
+In the middle of all that darkness though, another lesser known game was released—a freebie at the time.
+One that asked, can ghosts and ghouls gamble with the best of them?

 "IT ALL STAAAAAAHTED LONG AGOOOOOOO!" gargles a monstrous voice, introducing a) the plot, of a casino run by seven sisters and that b) this casino game has a plot for some reason.
 It involves a lost necklace, a gargoyle appearing as if to say "Boo!", and then you find yourself standing in... hmm.
 Call me crazy, but I was expecting Haunted Casino to take place in, well, a casino.
 Not the entryway to a house that looks, ahem, quite suspiciously like the one from The 7th Guest , only without the promise of delicious graveyard cake anywhere to be found.
 Seriously.
 Who didn't want to try a piece of that?